alvelvis/Interrogat-rio/README.md

 If you want to run your own version of Interrogatório, a Linux computer and Python 3 are needed.
 Check our Wiki in the tab above to a deep understanding of Interrogatório tools.

-You can also use Interrogatorio at the website [http://comcorhd.letras.puc-rio.br/interrogatorio/](http://comcorhd.letras.puc-rio.br/interrogatorio/), where you are able to query the already available corpora and upload your own, already in the UD format or in plane text to be annotated (in Portuguese).
+You can also use Interrogatorio at the website [http://comcorhd.letras.puc-rio.br/interrogatorio/](http://comcorhd.letras.puc-rio.br/interrogatorio/), where you are able to query the already available corpora, or upload your own, be it in the UD format or in plain text to be annotated (in Portuguese).

 # 4-steps Tutorial